March 30, 2017

 Ottawa, ON K2G 4N4

-Creating Video Stories: Harnessing the Power of Video for Websites and Social Media (G087)
+Harnessing the Power of Video for Websites and Social Media

 We live in a social media universe dominated by information rich video.
 Videos go viral.
 Text does not.
-It is estimated that by 2014 more than 90 percent of all traffic on the Internet will be video.
+It is estimated that close to 80 percent of all traffic on the Internet is now video.
 Modern communications professionals are content creators.

 The price of video equipment is dropping.
 It is becoming easier to use.
 Video is a cost effective and powerful tool for communicating internally and externally.